omar-ayoub/OG_app/README.md

 ## 🎯 Overview

-The Organizer App is a comprehensive personal productivity tool that helps users manage their daily tasks, track long-term goals, and build positive habits.
+The Organizer App is a comprehensive personal productivity tool that helps users manage their daily tasks, track long-term goals, build positive habits, and manage personal finances.
 Built with a mobile-first approach, it provides a clean, intuitive interface optimized for Android devices while maintaining full PWA capabilities for offline use and home screen installation.

 ---